Valkryst/Dynamic_Dialog_System/README.md

 ##Bootstrapping a DDS:

 This is a temporary mesure to create the inital "database" of the DDS.
-In the future the Dynamic Dialog Writer will allow for creation of this "database", but for now you will need to do something along these lines to create the inital "database" that you can load into the Dynamic Dialog Writer and begin working/testing you game with:
+In the future the Dynamic Dialog Writer will allow for creation of this "database", but for now you will need to do something along these lines to create the initial "database" that you can load into the Dynamic Dialog Writer and begin working/testing you game with:

     package com.valkryst.dds;